Osiris-Team/AutoPlug-Plugin/README.md

  # AutoPlug | Ideas and insights
  - AutoPlug is meant to be that what all Server-Owners are waiting for.
 An easy to use interface to manage and update all of your Plugins!
 No more wasting time in searching links and changelogs!

+ # Join us!
- > If you are interested in this project and you have questions or you want to contribute just contact us:
+If you are interested in this project and you have questions or you want to contribute just contact us:
 [Discord](https://discord.gg/DD3rbQe)
 [Spigot](https://www.spigotmc.org/members/osiristeam.935748/)